Naupjjin/2025-AIS3-pre-exam-challenge/MyGO-schedule-manager-beta/solver/README.md

 And it check index by capacity, so we can access this fake pointer(If we don't have UAF, when you add new schedule, your fake pointer will be overwritten).
 OK, So we will get arbitrary write on libc (std::string).

-We write FSOP on stderr.
+We use house of cat (FSOP) and overwrite stderr.
 And when this binary exit, We will get shell.
+PS: patch libc let you can success exploit on glibc 24.04

 If you don't understand, go to read my script.